GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ZoneEnd
 ```

-**Note:** for this to work your JogWheel encoder should look like this in the .mst file.
-If you're coming from a prior version of CSI, that will need updating.
+**Note:** for this to work on your JogWheel, you will need to update your .mst file.
+If you're coming from a prior version of CSI, you probably have two or more separate Jogwheel widgets, and those widgets probably are defined using Press instead of Encoder.
+So replace your JogWheel widgets to look like this (assuming MCU-style surface):
 ```
 Widget JogWheel
 	Encoder b0 3c 7f